beemdevelopment/Aegis/README.md

 - Lots of ways to add new entries
   - Scan a QR code or an image of one
   - Enter details manually
-  - Import from other authenticator apps: Authenticator Plus, Authy, andOTP, FreeOTP, FreeOTP+, Google Authenticator, Microsoft Authenticator, Plain text, Steam, TOTP Authenticator and WinAuth (root access is required for some of these)
+  - Import from other authenticator apps: 2FAS Authenticator, Authenticator Plus, Authy, andOTP, FreeOTP, FreeOTP+, Google Authenticator, Microsoft Authenticator, Plain text, Steam, TOTP Authenticator and WinAuth (root access is required for some of these)
 - Organization
   - Alphabetic/custom sorting
   - Custom or automatically generated icons